 Your First Visit

-Please assist us by providing the following information at the time your first visit:
+Please assist us by providing the following information at the time of your first visit:

 - You can download, fill and sign our online registration form.
-Bring this with you at your first visit.
+Bring this with you on your first visit.

 - Your referral slip from the doctor who referred you – This is an important communication tool between doctors to avoid any confusion with the treatment plan that you and your dentist have agreed upon.